 Find Cheap Homeowners Insurance Quotes in Your Area

-There are numerous reasons your basement can flood.
-If any of the following happened in your basement, so long as you have a standard home insurance policy, you should be good.
+There are numerous reasons your basement could flood.
+If any of the following happened in your basement, you would likely be covered if you have a standard home insurance policy.

 Flood Caused by Broken Appliance

-If the washing machine, AC unit or refrigerator you keep in your basement malfunctions and floods the entire room, the water damage is typically covered under a standard homeowners insurance policy.
-You will need to be on guard however for your insurer arguing that the cause of the damage was a result of lack of maintenance.
+If the washing machine, AC unit or refrigerator in your basement malfunctions and floods the entire room, the water damage is typically covered under a standard homeowners insurance policy.
+However, there is a chance that your insurer could argue that the damage was a result of lack of maintenance.
 If they can prove the appliance broke because you hadn't taken care of it for a while, they can deny your claim.
 A truly faulty appliance malfunction will always be covered however.
-Another thing to note is that the cost of replacing the appliance itself won't be insured under the claim.
-So to be clear: the flooding it causes is covered, but you have to buy the new equipment out of pocket.

 Flood by Leaking Water Heater

-Damage from a leaking water heater is covered under the same provision as your leaking appliances.
-Again however, you must be aware whether the water heater is leaking as a result of neglect or malfunction.
+Damage from a leaking water heater is covered under the same provision as leaking appliances.
+Again, you must be aware whether the water heater is leaking as a result of neglect or malfunction.
 If your insurer finds any proof the cause of the leak was poor upkeep on your part, your claim will be denied.

 Freezing Pipes Burst

-Flood Caused by Overflowing Rub, Pool, Sink, Etc.
+Flood Caused by Overflowing Tub, Pool, Sink, Etc.

-You may be surprised to find out that if your basement is flooded as a result of an overflowing tub, pool, sink or any other container for water, you would be covered by your home insurance policy.
-This calamity is considered "sudden and accidental" so your insurer will foot the cost for replacing what was destroyed.
-So if your child decides to fill the toilet in the basement with all the toilet paper in the house and proceeds to flush a bunch of times, home insurance will cover any of the resulting flood damage.
+You may be surprised that if your basement is flooded as a result of an overflowing tub, pool, sink or any other receptacle for water, you would be covered by your home insurance policy.
+Such a calamity is considered "sudden and accidental" and your insurer will foot the cost for replacing what was destroyed.
+So, if your child decides to fill the toilet in the basement with all the toilet paper in the house and proceeds to flush a bunch of times, home insurance will typically cover the resulting flood damage.

 Find Cheap Homeowners Insurance Quotes in Your Area

-Unfortunately, there are also many situations where if your basement is flood you wouldn't be covered by a homeowners insurance policy.
+Unfortunately, there are also situations where if your basement is flooded you would not be covered by a homeowners insurance policy.
 The following situations are not covered by a standard home insurance policy:

 Rising Water from a Storm, Surge or Heavy Rains

-The best defense against a flooded basement is to have a functioning sump pump that pushes water out as it fills up in your sump tank.
-Preventing a flood in the first place will likely always be the cheapest and most convenient option--especially if you have a finished basement.
-If your sump pump fails as well, there is additional "sump pump coverage" you can buy as part of your home insurance policy that ensures your basement up to $25,000 if it fails.
-Of course, the failure will have to be a malfunction and not a result of poor upkeep of the system.
+The best defense against a flooded basement is a functioning sump pump that pushes water out.
+Preventing a flood from occuring in the first place will usually be the cheapest and least disruptive option, especially if you have a finished basement.
+If your sump pump fails as well, there is additional "sump pump coverage" you can buy as part of your home insurance policy that ensures your basement up to $25,000 in case of pump failure.
+Of course, it would have to be a malfunction and not a result of poor upkeep of the system.